sebin-gg/adventure-game-/README.md

 python main.py

 Follow the on-screen instructions to play the game.
 You can navigate through different locations, interact with objects, and solve puzzles using text commands.

-## Contributing
-Contributions are welcome!
-If you'd like to contribute to the project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch:
-   git checkout -b feature/your-feature-name

-3. Make your changes and commit them: git commit -m "Add your commit message"

-4. Push to the branch:
-   git push origin feature/your-feature-name

-5. Create a pull request.